 No-Fault Thresholds and Limitations in Kentucky

-As we said above, Kentucky’s no-fault laws prevent injured parties from suing the at-fault drivers for their injuries unless certain conditions or thresholds are met.
+As we said above, Kentucky’s no-fault laws on car accidents prevent injured parties from suing the at-fault drivers for their injuries unless certain conditions or thresholds are met.
 While purchasing no-fault insurance is optional for motorcyclists, this threshold still applies to them as well.

 Under Kentucky law, the threshold to bring a case against an at-fault driver has been met if the accident caused more than $1000 in medical expenses or if the injured party experienced one or more of the following as a result of the accident: